Transitions Support

 The Transitions Team are a dedicated group of social workers and health care professionals that work alongside other professionals including health and education.

-We work together to develop the right level of social care support, built around the young person’s needs.
-The Transitions Team work with the young person, their family and professionals to increase independence in preparation for adulthood.
-We also use a strengths-based approach and work to build on and promote existing support within the family and wider community.
+The Transitions Team work together to develop the right level of social care support, built around the young person’s needs, working with the young person, their family and professionals to increase independence in preparation for adulthood.
+A strengths-based approach and work to build on and promote existing support within the family and wider community.

 Contacts: